whenslynady/citibike-pipeline/README.md

 ## 1. Problem Description

-CitiBike generates a very large volume of trip data every day.
-Due to the raw, compressed, and unstructured nature of this data, it is not immediately suitable for analysis or reporting.
-Without proper organization and processing, extracting reliable insights from the data becomes challenging.
+CitiBike generates a large volume of trip data daily.
+However, this data is stored in raw and compressed formats, making it difficult to analyze directly.
+The goal of this project is to design an end-to-end data pipeline that ingests, processes, and transforms this data into a structured format, enabling efficient analysis.
+A dashboard will be built to provide key insights such as trip trends, station usage, and rider behavior, helping city planners and analysts make data-driven decisions.

 ## 📅 Data Analysis Period